Vitrified walls and an ancient dwelling place

 The Tap o Noth overlooks a stretch of rural Aberdeenshire.
 And rural Aberdeenshire is as its name suggests.
 It’s cultivated, with woodlands and bare moorland tops above – in the hinterland.

-Away out in the bare knuckle of Buchan on the coastal plain, it’s just plain bleak and also cultivated intensely.
+Away out in the bare knuckle of Buchan in north-east Scotland on the coastal plain, it’s just plain bleak and also cultivated intensely.

 Further up into the hinterland of Aberdeenshire, mainly towards the valley of the Rivers Dee and Don, it’s almost Highland: bigger hills, wilder woods, higher hilltops.

 South of the town of Huntly, it’s transitional.
-It hints at the wildness to come – but the barley field and park of cattle still patch the rolling grounds – testimony to the toil of generations of farming folk.
+It hints at the wildness to come – but the barley fields and cattle parks still patch the rolling grounds – testimony to the toil of generations of farming folk.

 And, locally dominating, the distinctive outline of the hill called the Tap o Noth looks both north-east to Lowland plain and west to Highland hills.

-(Pictured) The summit ‘platform’ of the Tap o Noth, looking east-ish towards the rich farmlands of the Garioch (pronounced ‘geer-ee)., with the top of the landmark hill of Bennachie towards the left horizon.
+(Pictured) The summit ‘platform’ of the Tap o Noth, looking east-ish towards the rich farmlands of the Garioch (pronounced ‘geer-ee).

 In the picture here, the top of the landmark hill of Bennachie is towards the left horizon.
 Like the Tap o Noth, it too is topped with a vitrified fort.